nielskrijger/blog/posts/2021-08-29-zindex-with-css-in-js.md

 ## Why does this matter for the `zIndexes`-array approach?

-Having only one `zIndexes`-array would logically correspond to one stacking context: the root stacking context.

-But; since it's often unclear when a new stacking context is created you could easily end up having one `zIndexes`-array that (tries) to manage multiple stacking contexts.
-This could lead to unexpected results.

-In most layouts I find z-indexes can be limited to the main positioned element and one `zIndexes`-array is all I need for the whole app.

-If I really do need a separate stacking context, I'll define a second `zIndexes`-array for that secondary stacking context (e.g. `zMenuIndexes` in `Menu.js`).

-My reasoning for this is it is pretty rare to require z-indexes in a non-root stacking context; so it is fine -and arguably preferable- to make that explicit rather than trying to manage all `zIndexes` in a single array.
+When using a single `zIndexes`-array, it corresponds to the root stacking context, but unexpected results may occur if multiple stacking contexts exist.
+To avoid this, limit z-indexes to main positioned elements and use a single array for the whole app.
+If a separate stacking context is needed, define a separate array for that context, rather than trying to manage all z-indexes in one array.

 ## SASS

-You can do something similar with SASS as well: [Handling z-index with SASS](https://short.is/writing/handling-z-index-with-sass).
+The same approach can be applied using SASS, as shown in [Handling z-index with SASS](https://short.is/writing/handling-z-index-with-sass).